prophesee-ai/event-based-get-started/README.md

 # Getting started with Metavision
-Easy examples for event processing based on Prophesee **Metavision SDK 4.6.X** (4.6.0 and further minor updates).
+Easy examples for event processing based on Prophesee **Metavision SDK 5.0.X** (5.0.0 and further patch updates).

 This repository provides a few C++ and Python examples demonstrating ways to retrieve events from a recording or a live camera and process them to do visualization, processing, or AI.
-It is meant to facilitate integration of event-based data in your programmation pipelines, to develop POCs, or to help you discover the potential of event-based technology.
+It is designed to streamline the integration of event-based data into your programming workflows, to develop POCs, or to help you discover the potential of event-based technology.

 For more information about event processing or tips to build your event-based system, have a look at this
 [application note](https://support.prophesee.ai/portal/en/kb/articles/how-to-build-event-based-application) which